JohnMigwi/JohnMigwi/README.md

 -
 - 👀 I’m interested in implementinng ideas to programs
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning how to write readable instructions
-- 💞️ linkedin.com/in/john-migwi
+- 💞️ linkedin.com/in/migwi
-- 📫 How to reach me : johnmisky53@gmail.com
+- 📫 How to reach me : johnmigwi@gmail.com

 <!---
 JohnMigwi/JohnMigwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.